DawitMengistu/ImageEncription/README.md

 ## how it works?

-first it arrange the pixels into random order then change the the order in to pixels (rgb) and add those pixels into the image
+The algorithm works by first randomly rearranging the pixels in the image vertically.
+This creates a scrambled image that is difficult to recognize.
+To rearrange the pixels back into their original order, the algorithm adds an additional single pixel of height to the image.
+This allows the algorithm to track the original position of each pixel and rearrange them back into the correct order.

 ![Capture](https://user-images.githubusercontent.com/107931523/174980421-5546df46-488e-4a95-b7ec-3c6b3f02f881.PNG)